department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 to determine your disability rating (a rating that measures how bad or sever a disability is).
 And once we have your rating, we can begin reviewing your claim.
 Learn more about the [Fully Developed Claims (FDC) program](https://www.va.gov/disability/how-to-file-claim/evidence-needed/fully-developed-claims/).

-## What are the steps to get and submit a DBQ?
+## What are the steps to get and file a DBQ?

 Follow the steps below to apply for these benefits.